yungFundamental/captain-hook/README.md

 A Linux Kernel module that can hook kernel functions with a custom trampoline hook mechanism.
 > Note that the custom hook was developed in my [LKMs repository](https://github.com/yungFundamental/LKMs), but this is where I decided to create one main LKM.

 ## Dependencies
-Linux Kernel - version 5.18
+Linux Kernel - version 5.18 or lower.

 ## Trampoline Hooks
 In this project, I learned how to implement hooks.